helanga/Election_Analysis/README.md

      ![](Resources/images/county3.PNG)

   - Which county had the largest number of votes?
-    - According to the this Analysis Denver county got largest number of votes
+    - According to the analysis, Denver county has largest number of votes
-    - following is the output I received for countywise analysis
+    - Below is the output for countywise analysis

        ![](Resources/images/county_votes.JPG)